 While a gnarled man with wild white hair walked in front of his bookshelf, his finger traced the spine of each book on the fifth shelf from the floor.
 When he felt the one constructed with dragon scales, he stopped and grinned.
 He pulled the volume from its fellows and clutched it to his chest, marching for the table in the middle of the room.
 “Semil, where are you?”

-“I’m doing what you instructed me to do,” the young man replied, rushing into the library.
+“I’m doing what you instructed me to do,” the young man said, rushing into the library.
 He peered over an eclectic collection in his arms.
-“Or do you want me to throw these ingredients away?”
+“Should I discard these ingredients?”

 The elderly man thumped the book down and pulled his robes tightly against his chest.
 He waved his hand across his throat, screaming, “Silence!”

-Semil frowned and tried to reply, but nothing escaped his lips.
+Semil frowned and tried to speak, but nothing escaped his lips.
 With his eyes narrowing to slits, he dropped his load.
 He tapped his neck and shoved his fingers towards the old man.

 With a sigh, the older man opened his tome and began flipping through sheets until his mouth curled into a smile.
 He jabbed his finger down and dragged it across the lines.
 When he finished absorbing the information, he pulled the ribbon out and laid it between the pages.
-The gnarled man circled the table and rummaged through the components scattered about the floor.
+The gnarled man circled the table, rummaging through the components scattered across the floor.

 The silenced Semil stepped on a groping finger and tapped his throat.